krnak/ztrezor/doc/zcash_overview.md

 ### Auto-shielding

-A wallet that supports a shielded protocol can increase user's privacy by auto-shielding.
+A wallet that supports a shielded protocol can increase user's privacy by auto-shielding funds.
 This means that the wallet forwards funds received to its transparent address to its shielded address automatically.

 ## Sending (output) Notes